tilburgsciencehub/website/content/building-blocks/develop-your-research-skills/tips/principles-good-coding.md

 - Small changes can have dramatic impact on performance
 - Use a profile to report how much time is spent on each line of code

+## Be a good code citizen
+Team members should take the time to improve code they are modifying or extending even if they did not write it themselves.
+A core of good code plus a long series of edits and accretions equals bad code.
+The problem is that the logical structure that made sense for the program when it was small no longer makes sense as it grows.
+It is critical to regularly look at the program as a whole and improve the logical structure through reorganization and abstraction.
+Programmers call this “refactoring.”
+Even if your immediate task only requires modifying a small part of a program, we encourage you to take the time to improve the program more broadly.
+At a minimum, you should guarantee that the code quality of the program overall is at least as good as it was when you started.
+A resource on how to implement refactoring can be found [here](https://refactoring.guru/refactoring/).

+## Keep it short
+No line of code should be more than 100 characters long.
+All languages we work in allow you to break a logical line across multiple lines on the page (e.g, using `///` in Stata or `...` in Matlab).
+You may want to set your editor to show a “margin” at 100 characters.

+Functions should not typically be longer than 200 lines.

 *Content based on Ulrich Bergmann, Matteo Courthoud, Lachlan Deer (2020), [Introduction and Motivation, Programming Practices for Research in Economics](https://github.com/pp4rs/2020-uzh-course-material/blob/master/00-intro/intro.pdf), University of Zurich.*